 I feel like these child portraits are so beautiful and SIMPLE.
 There’s no background to distract you from them and their adorable personalities.
 As my business changed, I knew I wanted to keep it simple and nothing say simple like a colored backdrop.

-I typically keep my sessions short and its really the kids that dictate how long the session.
+These sessions are typically pretty short and it’s really the kids that dictate how long the session.
 Luckily, I can do a lot with 10-15 minutes!

 For 2 years I struggled putting together and bringing to life the look I had in my mind.
 I knew I wanted the black and white, simple look.
-I was lucky enough to work under another photographer and she really helped me put everything together.
+I’ve been so lucky to work under another photographer and she really helped me put everything together.
 I couldn’t be more grateful.

 Have questions about a session you have in mind?
 Ready to book?
 Let’s talk!
 Click here to send me a message through my contact form.
 So excited to talk to you!